 If you go too extreme then you will become miserable.
 Yes, being wise with your money is important, but so is your well being.
 If meeting a friend for a Starbucks makes you happy, then allow yourself that treat.
-You could set up a sinking funds to allow you to enjoy the things you love whilst living a thrifty life.
+You could set up a sinking fund to allow you to enjoy the things you love whilst living a thrifty life.

 These tips aren’t the only tips that I avoid when I’m trying to save time and money.
 Things like no risk matched betting just didn’t work for me.
 What hacks do you find a waste of time?
 I’d love for you to tell me in the comments below.